heyjones/wp-primary-term/readme.txt

 Tested up to:      4.9
 Stable tag:        0.1.0

-A brief description of the plugin.
+A WordPress plugin that enables you to easily designate any category, tag, or custom taxonomy term assigned to any post, page, or custom post type as the primary term.

 == Description ==

-A WordPress plugin that enables you to easily designate any category, tag, or custom taxonomy term assigned to any post, page, or custom post type as the primary term.

 == Installation ==